 When working on a local branch of a Git managed project, once a remote branch associated with your local branch is created on the Git server upon your first push, the top bar of the Repository tree view will indicate the number of new commits not yet pushed to the associated remote branch.
-You can abort such commits by reverting your local branch to the previous update state.
+You can choose to push such commits to the Git server or abort such commits by reverting your local branch to the previous update state.

 To revert your local branch to the previous update state, do the following: